Short answer

 There is a particular kind of loss that enterprise sales teams find hard to explain.
 The presentation was strong.
 The product demonstrated well.
 The team handled questions confidently.
 The buyer seemed engaged.
-And then, at some point after the meeting, the decision went elsewhere.
-The feedback, if it arrives at all, does not quite account for it.
+Then the decision went elsewhere.

 Enterprise buying is not a rational sequential process in which the best solution wins after a fair evaluation.
 It is a social and political process in which multiple stakeholders with different priorities, different levels of involvement, and different relationships to each other arrive at a conclusion that reflects both the commercial merits of the options and the internal dynamics of the organisation doing the buying.